bajrangCoder/acode-plugin-docs/docs/global-apis/editor-manager.md

   console.log("user has switched a file")
 }

-editorManager.editor.on("switch-file", listener) // listens to file switch event
+editorManager.on("switch-file", listener) // listens to file switch event
 ```